KadMohamedAli/Deep-Learning-Adult-Film-detection-on-video/README.md

 # Deep Learning Approach for Porn Detection on Videos Using Image and Sound

-This project implements a deep learning approach for detecting pornographic content in videos by analyzing both images and sounds.
+This project implements a deep learning approach for detecting adult film content in videos by analyzing both images and sounds.

 ## Overview